Encharted Cook

 A slurry is made when cold water is mixed well into a thickening agent.
 The slurry is then whisked into a liquid and cooked to create a sauce or gravy.
 If a slurry is added to a hot liquid the sauce will thicken almost instantly.

 The best thickening agents for slurries are cornstarch, tapioca starch, and arrowroot.
-Flour can be used in a slurry, but there will always be an uncooked flour taste to the resulting gravy or sauce.
+Flour can be used in a slurry, but the resulting gravy or sauce will always have a distinct uncooked flour taste.
 It is included in this discussion as a possible slurry thickening agent, but the flavor is less desirable.

 Arrowroot, in particular, gives a lovely, gleaming look to thickened fruits and compotes.
 It refrigerates and reheats well without clumping.
 However, it can give an unappetizing "slick" look to meat gravies and is not recommended for that purpose.